aspose-3d/Aspose.3D-Products/3d/en/nodejs-java/verify-watermark/vrml/_index.md

- In order to watermark verification VRML file, we’ll use [Aspose.3D for Node.js via Java](https://products.aspose.com/3d/nodejs-java/) API which is a feature-rich, powerful and easy to use API for Node.js platform to be used with add any watermark.
+ In order to watermark verification VRML file, we’ll use [Aspose.3D for Node.js via Java](https://products.aspose.com/3d/nodejs-java/) API which is a feature-rich, powerful and easy to use API for Node.js platform to be used with add any watermark verification.
 You can download its latest version directly from
  [Aspose Maven Repository](https://repository.aspose.com/3d/)
  and by adding configuration in pom.xml.
  You may also use the following command from the Package Manager Console.